aleccarruthers/ImagineSystems/README.md

 - One of the biggest adjustments that would need to be made to handle hundreds of services would be the inclusion of unit tests.
 Here, it was not really necessary because the log files were all structured in a similar way, non-dynamic, and had no missing or faulty values.
 However, as the number of services increases and under the assumption that this script is working with dynamic data streams, the need for unit tests would increase.
 The unit tests I would include are:

    - Checking the keys of the log dataframe to make sure no keys are missing and or no keys have been mistakenly added to that piece of data.
-  - Checking that the values of the log keys are consistent with their range of possible values
+  - Checking that the values of the log keys are consistent with their range of possible values.
-  - Checking the log files exists when being read
+  - Checking the log files exists when being read.
-  - Checking the format of values in the log, i.e. the request id should be a string not a number
+  - Checking the format of values in the log, i.e. the request id should be a string not a number.
-  - Checking the exit status of all possible conditions: No errors found, invalid termination, and faulty connectivity
+  - Checking the exit status of all possible conditions: No errors found, invalid termination, and faulty connectivity.
-  - Checking that adding an invalid child node/service to an existing node/service throws an error
+  - Checking that adding an invalid child node/service to an existing node/service throws an error.